It’s important to begin dental care with your pet from a young age in order to prevent complications later in life.

 - Weight loss

-If your dog is showing any of these symptoms and you are worried about their dental health then please contact us straight away.
+If your dog is showing any of these symptoms and you are worried, please contact us straight away.
 Remember, we offer free nurse dental checks at the practice so it will cost you nothing to put your mind at ease.

 Preventing Dental Health Problems